PixelRidge-Softworks/Ru-b2-SQL-Backups/README.md

 This program is compatible with Debian and RHEL based systems, but could be made to work with any systems compatible with Ruby, Python3, and Bash.

-This program was also built on Arch Linux, so it should also run fine on Majaro, Arch, and any other Arch based distro.
+This program was also built on Arch Linux, so it should also run fine on Manjaro, Arch, and any other Arch based distro.

 ## Backblaze B2